LogSage: An LLM-Based Framework for CI/CD Failure Detection and Remediation with Industrial Validation: Methodology

 \subsubsection{\textbf{Key Log Filtering Module}}

-Key log filtering is one of the core modules in the root cause analysis stage.
-This module is responsible for accurately extracting relevant error log lines from the \textit{failed log} by combining multiple parallel strategies, including \textit{keyword matching, log tail prioritization, log diff}, and \textit{log template deduplication}.
-These strategies collectively ensure broad and precise coverage of failure-relevant log entries.
+This module is designed for accurately extracting relevant error log lines from the \textit{failed log} by combining \textit{log diff, keyword matching} and \textit{log tail prioritization}.
+These strategies collectively ensure broad and precise coverage of failure-relevant log lines.
 The filtering process is formalized in Algorithm \ref{alg:log-filtering}.

+\textit{\textbf{Log diff}} is the most critical strategy in the key log filtering module.
+It leverages the repetitive nature of CI/CD pipelines: executions typically share almost identical configurations across consecutive runs, yielding highly consistent log outputs during successful executions, and even when changes occur, they are usually incremental and persist across multiple subsequent runs.
+Exploiting this stability, the system performs an offline process that applies the \textit{Drain} algorithm~\cite{He2017} to recent \textit{success logs} of the same pipeline, extracting structural templates that characterize stable and recurring log lines.
+These templates are then stored and used online to filter the \textit{failed log}: lines matching the success-run templates are treated as background outputs that are highly unlikely to contain failure-related information, and are therefore excluded from the error candidate set.
+This log-diff approach effectively eliminates misleading \texttt{WARNING} or \texttt{ERROR} lines while avoiding rigid handcrafted rules, thereby significantly reducing noise in downstream analysis.

+To maintain the freshness and relevance of filtering templates derived from \textit{success logs}, LogSage adopts an offline \textit{\textbf{log template deduplication}} strategy: for each pipeline task, only the most recent $x$ successful logs are retained for template extraction, where $x$ is configurable.
+Empirical analysis across diverse CI/CD projects in ByteDance shows that setting $x=3$ achieves the best trade-off between template diversity and noise reduction, and is used as the default in our system.
+The value of $x$ can be tuned based on pipeline stability and log variance, thereby improving the generalizability of LogSage.

 \textit{\textbf{Keyword matching}} identifies log lines containing high-risk terms based on a curated set of failure-related keywords mined from historical CI/CD failure cases.
 Any log line matching one or more of these keywords is added to a candidate pool for further downstream processing.
-The keyword set, denoted as $\mathcal{K}_{\text{error}}$, includes commonly observed failure indicators such as:
+The keyword set includes:

 \begin{quote} \texttt{fatal, fail, panic, error, exit, kill, no such file, err:, err!, failures:, err , missing, exception, cannot} \end{quote}